fardeen9983/Ultimate-Dux/Languages/Python/Frameworks/Cross-Platform GUI/Kivy/Readme.md

 python venv\share\kivy-examples\demo\showcase\main.py
 ```

-All these dependencies are available in the `Requirements.txt` file which you can use to install all the above dependencies directly.
+All these dependencies are available in the `Requirements.txt` file, which you can use to install all the above dependencies directly.

 You can also refer to this [documentation](https://kivy.org/doc/stable/installation/installation-windows.html) to install the developer version of Kivy with Visual C Build tools and MingwPY.
 Or you can build and edit Kivy from the source too, but it is not required for simple development.